 Your vet will be able to discuss treatment plans to help cure or alleviate your dog’s hormonal imbalances.

-When to Bring Your Dog to the Vet
+When to Bring Your Dog to The Vet For Hair Loss

 A patchy coat is already a good enough reason to call your vet and set your appointment, especially if you feel like your dog needs it.